 Luzerne County Community College is accredited by the Middle States Commission on Higher Education, 1007 North Orange Street, 4th Floor, MB #166, Wilmington DE 19801.
 Telephone: (267) 284-5011.
 Luzerne County Community College does not discriminate on the basis of race, color, national origin, gender, disability or age in its programs or activities.
-Inquiries may be directed to the Title IX Coordinator, Janine Kelley, Director of Counseling and Student Support Services, LCCC, 521 Trailblazer Drive, Nanticoke, Pennsylvania, 800-377-5222 extension 7462 (jkelley@luzerne.edu).
-Direct inquiries related to accessibility services for students to the Section 504 Coordinator, Janine Kelley, Director of Counseling and Student Support Services, LCCC, 521 Trailblazer Drive, Nanticoke, Pennsylvania, 800-377-5222 extension 7462 or email jkelley@luzerne.edu.
+Inquiries may be directed to the Title IX Coordinator, Kim Hogan, Director of Human Resources, LCCC, 521 Trailblazer Drive, Nanticoke, Pennsylvania, 800-377-5222 extension 7363 (khogan@luzerne.edu).
+Direct inquiries related to accessibility services for students to the Section 504 Coordinator, Graceann Platukus, Vice President of Student Development and Enrollment Management, LCCC, 521 Trailblazer Drive, Nanticoke, Pennsylvania, 800-377-5222 extension 7243 or email gplatukus@luzerne.edu.
 Luzerne County Community College has an open-door admission policy.
-Admission to the College does not guarantee admission to academic programs or courses which have specific enrollment requirements.
+Admission to the College does not guarantee admission to academic programs or courses which have specifc enrollment requirements.
 The College offers training and education in the health sciences, arts and sciences, and business and technology.